- Do students have to complete a CNA/PCA/STNA program before start of the BSN program?

 - Who is my BSN academic advisor?
 Where can I find this information?

-Traditional BSN students will be assigned to Kelsey Palazeti.
-Honors BSN students are assigned to Hillary Stanley.
+Traditional and honors BSN students will be assigned to Kelsey Palazeti.
 You can find the name of your advisor on your Buckeyelink home page under the advisor section of the page.

 - How do I schedule an appointment with my advisor?